Find Affordable College Courses

 $5,914 Average Tuition & Fees

-Ridgewater College ranked #7 on this year’s Best Value Nursing Schools in Minnesota list.
-Located in the remote town of Willmar, Ridgewater College is a public college with a small student population.
+Ridgewater College came in at #7 in this year’s edition of the Best Value Nursing Schools in Minnesota ranking.
+Located in the town of Willmar, Ridgewater College is a public college with a small student population.

 The average tuition and fees for an in-state undergraduate at Ridgewater College are $5,914 a year.
 After completing their degree, nursing graduates from Ridgewater College carry an average student debtload of $25,534.